My goal is to write articles that go against the flow to pique discussion, offer a different perspective and connect some dots.

 'He who oppresses the poor to increase his wealth and he who gives gifts to the rich - both come to poverty.' - Proverbs 22:16

 Notice the second half of the verse states, ‘and he who gives gifts to the rich – both come to poverty.'
 If you give gifts to the wealthy you will come to poverty.
 Nowhere in Scripture does it encourage giving to those who have no need, yet if you look at the what they are doing in the religious institutions, it is the opposite as all the money goes towards the ‘ministries’ of ecclesiastical men.
 All those who finance and support their endeavours will become spiritually bankrupt.

-These are some harsh words to those who have turned the Gospel into lucre.
-It is a shame to abuse the name of Christ and buy and sell the things of God.
-What is of God cannot be bought or sold because it is freely given.
-If you are involved in this type of corrupt religious business practice, it is time to repent before it is too late and follow the example of Christ and the apostles.
-Flee from the scandalous shame of human vanity and greed wrapped up in supporting religious charlatans and spiritual imposters.
+These are some harsh words to those who have turned the God into lucre.
+It is a shame to buy and sell the things of God.
+What is of God cannot be bought or sold.
+If you are involved in this type of corrupt religious business practice, it is time to repent and flee from the scandalous shame of human vanity and greed wrapped up in supporting religious charlatans and spiritual imposters.

 - Tithing on Trial

 The purpose of this article will uncover the origins of the tithe, how it originated, why it started and the reason for why the tithe was eliminated through the finished work of Christ.